jbougaev/jbougaev.github.io/second-guidline.md

 - **synchronized media**

     audio or video synchronized with another format for presenting information and/or with time-based interactive components, unless the media is a media alternative for text that is clearly labeled as such

+- **audio description**

+    narration added to the soundtrack to describe important visual details that cannot be understood from the main soundtrack alone

+- **extended audio description**

+    audio description that is added to an audiovisual presentation by pausing the video so that there is time to add additional description

 [source](https://www.w3.org/WAI/WCAG21/Understanding/time-based-media){:target="_blank"}